Office for Budget Responsibility: Executive leadership and non-executive board changes

 Chote, Nickell and Parker were reappointed for their second terms in September 2015, November 2013 and October 2014 respectively.

 In January 2017, Prof. Sir Charles Bean, former Deputy Governor for Monetary Policy at the Bank of England, replaced Nickell as the economy expert on the BRC.
 And in September 2018, former OBR Chief of Staff Andy King replaced Parker as the fiscal expert on the committee.
+In January 2022, David Miles, former external member of the Bank of England Monetary Policy Committee and Chief UK Economist at Morgan Stanley, replaced Bean as the economy expert on the BRC.

-Sir Christopher Kelly replaced Kate Barker as Non-executive member of the OBR and Oversight Board chair in June 2017.
-The following year in June 2018, Bronwyn Curtis OBE joined as a Non-executive member and Audit sub-Committee chair, replacing Lord Terry Burns.
+Sir Christopher Kelly replaced Kate Barker as non-executive member of the OBR and Oversight Board chair in June 2017.
+The following year in June 2018, Bronwyn Curtis OBE joined as a non-executive member and Audit sub-Committee chair, replacing Lord Terry Burns.

 In October 2020, Robert Chote was succeeded by Richard Hughes.

 Organisational structure

 Budget Responsibility Committee

 The three members of the Budget Responsibility Committee (BRC) who are appointed by the Chancellor of the Exchequer following an appointment hearing at the Treasury Select Committee, lead the OBR.
 They have executive responsibility for carrying out the core functions of the OBR, including responsibility for the judgements reached in its forecasts.
 They are: